 My room is the 150 sqm family suite with rooms that open to a private tropical garden and terrace.
 This terrace is the perfect place to relax in privacy in a comfortable lounge chair whilst enjoying a local 333 (ba ba ba) local beer whilst reading my Kindle.
 I was right next to the swimming pool which was lovely, so I could opt for a quick swim whenever I desired too.

 The Family Suite has a comfortable king-size bed and two single beds, all with huge white mosquito nets, which is not common to see and I liked here.
-The suite boasts unique period inspired collectibles and has an enticing blend of authentic classical signatures of stylish wooden Vietnamese furniture.
+The suite boasts unique period-inspired collectables and has an enticing blend of authentic classical signatures of stylish wooden Vietnamese furniture.

 Near the entrance is a separate living room with a collection of contemporary wooden furniture, it provides everything regarding watching TV, sipping some local coffee or just lounging around spending time with my family.

 There are two en-suite bathrooms, complemented by spacious outside areas with garden views, which is a perfect layout for bringing the outdoors in.
-The separate wall mount toilets made my family stay a stress free zone.
-The two vessel sinks with wood counter tops and brown walls allows all of us to be able to relax and create our own little no go zones.
+The separate wall mount toilets made my family stay in a stress-free zone.
+The two vessel sinks with wood countertops and brown walls allow all of us to be able to relax and create our own little no go zones.

 Cooking Class / Restaurant